siliconflow/onediff/README_ENTERPRISE.md

 **NOTE2**: It should be noted that you need to make sure you are logged in to [Hugging Face](https://huggingface.co/) before clicking the "Workflow" link below.

+<a id="Online quantization for comfyUI"></a>
+### Online quantization for comfyui

+  We provide ComfyUI with an online quantification tool, which has significant acceleration effects.
+We provide detailed documentation tutorials [ComfyUI online quantitative usage documentation in wiki](https://github.com/siliconflow/onediff/blob/wiki/ComfyUI_Online_Quantization.md) for users who want to use.

 <a id="comfyui-sd-1-5"></a>
 ### ComfyUI SD 1.5